Daniele-B/CTF-Writeups/PTBCTF_2019/passpx/README.md

 So, where is the real password check?

-To find the right password check you need to analyze the packer and find the entry of the unpacked code.
+In order to find the right password check you need to analyze the unpacking routine and step into the entry of the unpacked code.
-Debugging a little bit it's possible discover at `0x00409f44` the `jmp r13` instruction leads to a code with weird addresses like `0x7fff..`, and that's where the real unpacker starts to execute its code.
+Debugging a little bit it's possible discover at `0x00409f44` the `jmp r13` instruction leads to a code with weird addresses like `0x7fff..`, and that's where the unpacker starts to execute its code.
 Let's dump the packer sections and then reverse them statically using IDA.

 There is a lot of code in [the new dump](passpx_dump1.bin), mostly hidden due to the fact it's just a memory dump.
 This binary doesn't have an ELF header, so it's not so friendly to disassemble/decompile.
 Poking around a little bit leads to some interesting functions: